erbkaiser/FrozenCookies/README.md

 ## What's new?

+2022 Jul 10
+- Added **Swap DF with EB** option that will automatically swap out the Dragonflight aura with Elder Batallion if a Dragonflight boost is active, and swap back at the end

 2022 Jul 09
 - Putting an upgrade in the vault (once **Inspired checklist** is unlocked) will now prevent it from being auto-bought